alterway/ORAW3-missing-features/README.md

 This repository provides a pipeline system using [ORAW2 issue-weight](https://git.rnd.alterway.fr/overboard/openreq/oraw2_issue-weight) algorithms to improves the precision of the system.
 This pipeline allows the intervention of humans operators to qualify ambiguous cases.

+This service was created as a result of the OpenReq project funded by the European Union Horizon 2020 Research and Innovation programme under grant agreement No 732463.

 ## Pipeline structure

 The explanation of our pipeline and the result returned are documented [here](doc/pipeline.md).